An Interview with Lori Dernavich

 - wondering if they’ve hired the wrong person

-- worrying that their investors are losing confidence in them
+- worrying that investors are losing confidence in them

 - wishing they could clone themselves because they can’t do it all

-- feeling like there’s no one to talk to about these things without being judged
+- feeling like there’s no one to talk to without being judged

 Why would investors call you?

-Investors want to answer a simple question, “Can the CEO scale this business?”
-After all their due diligence, investors ultimately invest in a startup because they believe in the CEO and their passion.
+Investors want to answer a simple question, “Can the CEO scale this business successfully?”
+Investors invest more in startups with CEOs they believe in.
 That’s all fine and good, but most 1st time CEOs are gifted subject matter experts.
 That doesn’t make them gifted leaders.
 And if that CEO can’t lead people well, then the business will fail, NOT scale.
-PERIOD.

 You mentioned a CEO’s passion.
 What is your passion?

-I can be tough with leaders, after all, they’re hiring me to tell them the truth that most people will avoid telling them.
-But I also care deeply about my clients – folks with flaws, fears, strengths, and passions.
-I want to help them thrive!
+I care deeply about my clients – folks with flaws, fears, strengths, dreams, and passions.
+It’s very rewarding to help them thrive!
 And if they thrive, employees and the company will too.
+Part of my job is to tell clients the truth that most people avoid telling them.
+I strive to do this empathetically.

 What type of companies and industries do you work with?